MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 ### Publish a demo orchestration flow

-To publish a demo orchestration flow, follow these steps.
+To publish a demo orchestration flow, follow these steps:

 1. Go to **Orchestrations \> Flows**.
 1. Select **Demo Order Journey** to open it.